 The history of the MOEDING ceramic facades goes back to the 1980s.
-Architect Prof Thomas Herzog originally had the idea for the ceramic facade with rainscreen cladding and developed it into an innovative facade system.
+Architect Prof. Thomas Herzog originally had the idea for the curtain-wall ceramic facade with rainscreen cladding and developed it into an innovative facade system.
 Since the tile facades are building ceramics products, both the terms tile facade and ceramic facade have been used since then.

 To bring the novel system to market maturity, a working partnership between a few German roof tile plants, the so-called Argeton, was specially formed.
-In the following years, from 1981 until the market launch in 1986, Prof Herzog was at the side of the then roof tile plant MOEDING GmbH & Co KG as its sole development partner.
+In the following years, from 1981 until the market launch in 1986, Prof. Herzog was at the side of the then roof tile plant MOEDING GmbH & Co KG as its sole development partner.
 As a consequence of the close partnership, in 1984 the tile facade produced for the first time by tile plant MOEDING was finally used on a property in Lohhof, Munich.

-Neighbouring brickworks Girnghuber GmbH took over MOEDING GmbH in 2001, leading to numerous synergic effects.
+Neighboring brickworks Girnghuber GmbH took over MOEDING GmbH in 2001, leading to numerous synergy effects.
 Along with the sister companies GIMA and ERLUS, together with MOEDING a setup of absolute experts for sustainable clay products emerged.
 In the course of the takeover, the company name was changed to “MOEDING Keramikfassaden GmbH” and the standalone product name ALPHATON® for facade tiles from 150 to 1,500 mm was introduced.
 In addition to the product range, large-scale facade tiles were taken on under the product name LONGOTON®.

 In addition to the original rectangular brick tiles, the MOEDING product range now includes numerous special productions in special forms and colours.
 The absolute focus is on continous development and the company tries to implement all the requirements of the planners and architects perfectly through constant technical innovations.
 Today, we can proudly claim that the term “MOEDING tile facades” is considered the quality characteristic in the segment of back-ventilated tile facades with rainscreen cladding.